Medivisu/Website/content/about-us.md

 Category: Team
 Tags: team

-We are five students and a teacher at Ecole Supérieur d'informatique of Brussels (ESI).
+The close team is composed of five students and a teacher of [Ècole Supérieur d'informatique of Brussels](http://heb.be/esi) (ESI), with many external collaborations.

+##Close team

 ###Nicolas PETTIAUX
 **Project's initiator and project's manager**